Magic Carpet Ride (Mighty Dub Katz song)

 "Magic Carpet Ride" is a song by British duo Mighty Dub Katz, which consisted of DJ, musician and record producer Norman Cook and his former flatmate Gareth Hansome (a.k.a.
 GMoney).
-It was first released in 1995 and is their biggest hit to date, peaking within the top 10 in Germany, the Netherlands, Spain and Switzerland.
+It was first released in 1995 and peaked within the top 10 in Germany, the Netherlands, Spain and Switzerland.
 The song contains a sample of Chakachas' recording "Yo Soy Cubano" from 1970, and Sandee's recording "Notice Me" from 1988.
 The male vocals are based on Laid Back's "White Horse".
 A black-and-white music video was shot to accompany the song.

 Critical reception

 Larry Flick from Billboard wrote that this "kitchen-sink instrumental from the ever-experimental mind of producer Norman Cook combines elements of disco and merengue-with the occasional splash electro-pop.
 The end result is a quirky, but endearing jam that will enjoy a nice run on the turntables of adventurous DJs."
 He also concluded, "File this one under "happy house" and twirl on, children."
 Pan-European magazine Music & Media described the song as a "Latin house trinket".
 On the 1997 re-release, Daisy & Havoc from Music Weeks RM Dance Update gave it five out of five, adding, "This brilliant unusual track should be a surprise to very few people – it's been around for years. [...]
 Presumably they're after a summer hit with this one and it's well deserved – nothing else sounds like it or lasts like it."